AirKiller35/Asteroid-prediction/README.md

 ## Project Overview

 Asteroids are constantly monitored by NASA for their proximity, velocity, and size to assess potential danger to Earth.
-In this project, a Logistic Regression model was trained to predict asteroid risk using key features such as:
+In this project, a **Random Forrest classifier based model** was trained to predict asteroid risk using key features such as:

 - Absolute magnitude (H)